moveit/moveit2_tutorials/doc/examples/setup_assistant/setup_assistant_tutorial.rst

    :width: 700px
    :align: center

-* We will also add a group for the end effector.
-Note that the end effector is not made of links attached in a serial chain.
+We will also add a group for the end effector.

+ .. note:: The end effector is not made of links attached in a serial chain.
    Therefore, the group's **Kinematic Solver** should be set to **None**.

+* Proceed with the following steps.

   * Click on the **Add Group** button.